smartprocure/contexture-docs/types/diy-types.md

 `hasValue`.
 This allows us to provide the same API for several types, and re-use code even if we switch the target database of the search.

-Once you have a provider type defined for one or more providers, you should write the same type for `contexture-client`.
+Once you have a type defined for one or more providers, you should write the same type for `contexture-client`.

 ### Contexture Client Type

-Contexture Client already provides a bunch of types based on our `Example Types` (more on that later.)
+Contexture Client already provides a some types based on our `Example Types` (more on that later.)
 These type definitions help the client understand how a specific node affects every other node or itself.